ismet55555/yojenkins/README.md

 ```

+&nbsp;

 # Report Bugs and Issues
 As with any other software, issues do come up during various usage scenarios that may not be accounted for during development and testing. **Help from real users is enormously helpful.**

 Please report and bugs and odd behaviors to [GitHub Issues](https://github.com/ismet55555/yo-jenkins/issues/new?assignees=&labels=&template=bug_report.md&title=).
 If possible, please include the command that caused the issue with `--debug`.
 For example:

 ```bash
 yo-jenkins server server-deploy --debug
 ```

+&nbsp;

 # Contributors
 **Ismet Handžić** - GitHub: [@ismet55555](https://github.com/ismet55555)

+&nbsp;

 # Licence
 This project is licensed under the *GNU General Public License Version 3* License.
 Please see the [LICENSE](LICENSE) file for details.
 Also a complete [history of this licence](https://en.wikipedia.org/wiki/GNU_General_Public_License).